CSC207-2022F-UofT/course-project-team-bbq/README.md

 - Then, the user submits their quiz settings and a quiz is automatically generated for them.
 - After taking and submitting the quiz, the user can receive their quiz results and identify which questions they answered incorrectly.

-### 8. Save user and flashcard data to the database.

 # How to run the application?

 Run src/main/java/Main.java.